sendgrid/sendgrid-nodejs/use-cases/transactional-templates.md

 sgMail.send(msg);
 ```

-With SendGrid API v3, there's no need to specify the substitution wrappers as it will assume that you're using [Handlebars](https://handlebarsjs.com/) templting by default.
+There's no need to specify the substitution wrappers as it will assume that you're using [Handlebars](https://handlebarsjs.com/) templting by default.